-Snowflake Data Exchange
+Snowflake Data

 Snowflake’s Data Cloud is powered by an advanced data platform provided as SaaS (Software as a Service).
 It enables data storage, processing, and analytic solutions that are quick, convenient, and more flexible than traditional offerings.